 Becoming a Volunteer

-Attendees will be provided with all necessary application forms at the information session.
-After attending an information session, volunteers will then be eligible to participate in volunteer training.
+Attendees can be provided with all necessary application forms and training.
+After completion of paperwork and training, volunteers will then be eligible to participate in volunteering.

 We are working towards a Student Placement Plan with the new ASeTTS CEO, Ms. Merissa Van Der Linden.
 We do want to continue our working relationship with students once internal operational capacity has been reviewed.